Components in Rust

 As the import is unfulfilled, the calculator.wasm

 component could not run by itself in its current form.
-To fulfil the add
+To fulfill the add

 Creating a command component with cargo component